Large Data Volumes

 Query Optimizer Internal Flow

-The Lightning Platform query optimizer acts as a pre-processor between your SOQL and the underlying database.
+The Lightning Platform query optimizer acts as a pre-processor between SOQL and the underlying database.
 It evaluates multiple potential execution plans, assigns a cost to each, and selects the cheapest path.

 CTA depth signal